AnhadSawhney/TiBasicMath/README.md

 ### To exit the programs at any time press `2nd` and `mode` (quit).
 If you cannot exit by doing that it is probably waiting for you to press enter so press enter and then retry.

-These programs will be erased if the ram on the calculator is reset.
+*NOTE: These programs will be erased if the RAM on the calculator is reset.
 To prevent this you can archive them.
-If you do this they must be unarchived again in order to be run.
+If you do this they must be unarchived again in order to be run.*

 ### To archive/unarchive programs on the calculator:
 1. Press `2nd`